'Concerning' rise in unprotected sex among teenagers – DW – 08/30/2024

 Rises in unprotected sex have been linked with increased syphilis rates.

-STIs are on the rise in Europe — the number of reported cases saw a significant increase in 2022 compared to 2021.
+STIs are on the rise in Europe, with the number of reported cases significantly increasing in 2022 compared to 2021.

-The report also found that 6% of girls and 18% of boys did not know whether their partner had used contraception at last intercourse.
+The report also found that 6% of girls and 18% of boys did not know whether their partner had used contraception during their last intercourse.

-While alcohol-induced memory loss might be at play, according to the study authors, the figures indicate that many teenagers experience sexual assault, including from "stealthing" — the condom is removed without consent, or unwanted or nonconsensual sex.
+While alcohol-induced memory loss might be at play, according to the study authors, the figures indicate that many teenagers experience sexual assault, including from stealthing, when the condom is removed without concent, or unwanted or nonconsensual sex.

 Call for more sex education